 2. Poor Posture, Particularly When Using Cellphones and Tablets

-Poor posture, in general, can cause shoulder pain, but what creates the issue for most people today is that hunched-over posture we see when people are using their computers, cell phones, and tablets.
+Poor posture, in general, can cause shoulder pain, but what creates the issue for most people today is the hunched-over posture we see when people are using their computers, cell phones, and tablets.
 We spend so much time with these technological tools that the shoulders tend to be slouched consistently, with the head jutted forward and the neck and shoulders under strain to hold that posture hour after hour.

-Several reports have indicated that spine specialists are noticing an increase in patients with neck, upper back and shoulder pain related to poor posture while using their smartphones.
+Several reports have indicated that spine specialists are noticing an increase in patients with neck, upper back, and shoulder pain related to poor posture while using their smartphones.
 The condition has become so common that doctors now call it “text neck,” although the strain put on the neck is also put on the shoulders, so shoulder pain is another natural result.

 The situation is worse when we’re sitting and looking at our gadgets compared to when we’re standing, according to studies, as we drop the neck even lower, putting excess pressure on the shoulders and spine.
 Doctors are particularly worried about young people who are on their phones all the time — concerned they may show up in the surgeon’s office by the age of 30.